-On 8 June 2023, the Commission published a notice advising of the initiation of the rule making process and consultation in respect of the rule change request.
-A consultation paper identifying specific issues for consultation was also published.
+On 8 June 2023, the Commission published a notice advising of the initiation of the rule making process and consultation in respect of the rule change request.72 A consultation paper identifying specific issues for consultation was also published.
 Submissions closed on 14 July 2023.
-The Commission received 14 submissions as part of the first round of consultation.
-The Commission considered all issues raised by stakeholders in submissions.
-Issues raised in submissions are discussed and responded to throughout this draft rule determination.

-On 21 September 2023, the Commission published a notice of the extension of the draft determination to 16 November in respect of the rule change request.
+On 21 September 2023, the Commission published a notice of the extension of the draft determination to 16 November in respect of the rule change request.73

-On 9 November 2023, the Commission published a notice advising of the extension of the draft determination to 14 December in respect of the rule change request.
+On 9 November 2023, the Commission published a notice advising of the extension of the draft determination to 14 December in respect of the rule change request.74